IBM-ICP4D/cloud-pak-ocp-4/doc/vmware-step-1-prepare-bastion.md

 ## Provision bastion node (and potentially an NFS node)
 Make sure that the following infrastructure is available or can be created:
-* 1 RHEL 8.1+ or 7.7+ Bastion node, 8 processing cores and 16 GB of memory
+* 1 RHEL 8.x, 8 processing cores and 16 GB of memory
-* 1 optional RHEL 8.1+ or 7.7+ NFS server, 8 processing cores and 32 GB of memory, if you want to use NFS and don't have an NFS server available already.
+* 1 optional RHEL 8.x NFS server, 8 processing cores and 32 GB of memory, if you want to use NFS and don't have an NFS server available already.
 If you don't want to provision a separate server for NFS storage, you can also use the bastion node for this.
 In that case make sure you configure the bastion node with 8 processing cores and 32 GB of memory.

 ## Log on to the Bastion node
 Log on to the bastion node as `root`.